paunik/ScrollMagic/Tutorial-:-Basic-Pin.md

 ]);
 ```

 If you notice I used ``$(window).height - 100`` as a duration value.
-This means once we reach our trigger point keep the element fixed for whatever the window height is minus 100.
-You could even use the offset values of elements as your points of execution.
+This means once the trigger is reached we keep the element fixed for whatever the ``window height - 100`` result is.
+You could even use the offset value of other elements as your points of execution.
 Be creative!
-Refer to the documentation above to fine tune your controlling of the pinned element.
+Refer to the documentation above to fine tune your controlling of the pinned element and scene.